AKASHAorg/akasha-docs/docs/react-hooks/modules.md

 • `Const` **ThemeWrapper**: `React.FC`<`RootComponentProps`\>

-React component that fetches the user selected theme name from the localstorage and passes it to the ThemeSelector component along with all available themes.
+React component that fetches the user-selected theme name from localStorage and passes it to the ThemeSelector component along with all available themes.

 #### Defined in